pynickle/the-art-of-python/README.md

 Some people may say:” Python is not a suitable programming language for huge project.”

-But it something like django has proved that the saying is actually False!
+But some projects like django has proved that the saying is actually False!
 [Django](https://www.djangoproject.com/start/overview), as a big web framework.
 Its website has a list for websites using Django.
 Here is some of them:

 - Instagram
 - Mozilla